 Empire State Realty Trust Completes Transition to 100% NYC Portfolio

-Empire State Realty Trust has officially become a pure-play New York City landlord after selling its final suburban property, completing a multi-year transformation that saw the REIT shed 1.8 million square feet of Connecticut office and retail assets while pouring over $1 billion into Manhattan acquisitions.
+Empire State Realty Trust has officially become a pure-play New York City landlord after selling its final suburban property, completing a multi-year transformation that saw the REIT shed its Connecticut office and retail assets while pouring over $1 billion into Manhattan acquisitions.

-The company reported Q4 2025 results showing total portfolio occupancy of 90.3% — up 170 basis points year-over-year — with its office portfolio maintaining 93.5% occupancy for the 12th consecutive quarter above 90%.
+The company reported Q4 2025 results showing total portfolio occupancy of 90.3%, with its office portfolio at 89.9% occupancy.

 Suburban Exit, City Bet

-ESRT's suburban exit included transferring or selling six properties in Norwalk, Stamford, and Westport, Connecticut between 2022 and 2025.
-The final disposition — Metro Center in Stamford — sold in Q4 2025 in the mid-$60 million range to HB Nitkin, roughly matching the outstanding debt balance.
+ESRT's suburban exit included transferring or selling properties in Stamford, Connecticut.
+The final disposition — Metro Center in Stamford — sold in Q4 2025, with proceeds used to repay $71.6 million in related mortgage debt.

 The proceeds were redirected to Manhattan.
-ESRT's crown jewel acquisition was 130 Mercer Street (555-557 Broadway) in SoHo, purchased for $386 million in December 2025.
-The Scholastic headquarters building is currently 70% occupied with an initial cash yield in the mid-5% range and expected stabilized yield around 8%.
+ESRT's crown jewel acquisition was 555-557 Broadway in SoHo, purchased for $386 million in December 2025.
+The Scholastic headquarters building is currently 70% occupied.

 ESRT's current portfolio spans 7.6 million square feet of office, 800,000 square feet of retail, and 743 residential units — all within New York City.